TripelA/Speech-to-text-implementation/code/README.md

 # Code repository
 **Set up**

-In order to install required packages to run this codebase please execute below command
+In order to install required packages to run this codebase, first be sure to have Ananconda and pytorch installed and please execute the below commands

 `pip install -r requirement.txt`